 1 or 2 Bed Homes

-1. Tenancy Structure: Move to Periodic (Rolling) Contracts
+1. Move to Periodic Contracts

-• Joint Tenancy Risk: In a joint contract, one tenant can serve notice to end the tenancy for everyone in the house.
+• Joint Tenancy Risk: In a joint contract one tenant can serve notice to end the tenancy for everyone in the house.

 2. Financial and Other Changes